 In 1946, philosopher and engineer Ove Arup set up his consulting engineering business in London.
 In the more than 60 years that have followed, the business has grown into an international consulting firm of unparalleled scope, owned in trust for its employees and using the business principles that Ove Arup first set out – and which he articulated for posterity in 1970 in his forward-looking ‘key speech’.

 Right from the start, Arup was known for its close and exceptionally productive collaborations with leading and avant-garde architects.
 In its first two decades, the firm expanded rapidly, and earned a formidable reputation for devising advanced and economical solutions for buildings – a reputation it still enjoys today.

 By 1976, Arup’s reputation had become truly global with the completion of the Sydney Opera House.
 By this time, the firm had opened offices in Northern Europe, Southern Africa, South East Asia and Australia.
 Its breadth of expertise was already considerable: this ranged from offshore engineering, acoustics, facades, and specialist skills such as impact, blast, risk and seismic engineering, to relatively-niche areas such as designing transportation containers for nuclear waste.

 The firm’s portfolio today is broad and wide-ranging.
-Many of the world’s most iconic sports stadia are Arup projects – such as Beijing’s Water Cube and Bird’s Nest and the Melbourne Rectangular Stadium.
+Many of the world’s most iconic sports stadia are Arup projects – such as Beijing’s Water Cube, the Singapore Sport's Hub and London Aquatics Centre.

 Arup now has over 91 offices across Europe, North America, Africa, Australasia and South East Asia.
 It has tripled in size in the last ten years, and now has over 11,000 people worldwide.